 NEW GRADUATES: After graduation, you have automatic extended access to your HLS Lexis+ account for six months, through December 31, 2021.
 No registration is required; just sign into your account as usual.
 Whether you are preparing for the bar or conducting a legal job search, you can enjoy access to the same content you had in law school, (with the exception of public records).

 If you have any questions, please contact our representative, Stacy Sanchez.

-RETURNING STUDENTS’ SUMMER USE: You can use Thomson Reuters products, including Westlaw and Practical Law, over the summer for non-commercial research.
+RETURNING STUDENTS: You can use Thomson Reuters products, including Westlaw®, Practical Law, and the Practice Ready solutions, over the summer for non-commercial research.
 You can turn to these resources to gain understanding and build confidence in your research skills, but you cannot use them in situations where you are billing a client.
-You do not have to do anything to gain access to these tools over the summer.
 Examples of permissible uses for your academic password include the following: